Right now is the perfect time to bring some nature indoors.

-Herbed salts make great holiday gifts and there's oodles of recipes online.
+Herbed salts make great holiday gifts, and there are heaps of recipes online.

 Reviving the little botanic spark in your heart

-During World War II, in August of 1942, the journalist Elsie Robinson wrote about Cora Older and the challenge faced by women dealing with the harvest alone in her column called "Listen World".
-I thought you would enjoy learning a little bit about Cora through this tremendous story.
+During World War II, in August of 1942, the journalist Elsie Robinson wrote about Cora Older and the challenge faced by women dealing with the harvest alone in her column called "Listen World."
+I thought you would enjoy learning a little bit about Cora through this great story.

 "Keeping the home fires burning is a cinch compared with keeping the home crops plucked these days, as those of us who have ranches and farms can testify.

 Where, oh where, are the hordes of jobless lads who used to come ambling around when the peach was on the bough and the berry on the thorn?

 I can tell you exactly where they are - Uncle Sam has gobbled them up, to the last calloused palm and freckle.

 So what do we do for "hired hands?"